Big-Fig/Fediverse.app/README.md

 * Notifications are not enabled by default and Fedi ask you about notification after login.
 * You can also disable notifications later in any time.
-* You can completly remove FCM and Push Relay Usage(or use your own FCM credentials and Push Relay server instance)
+* You can completely remove FCM and Push Relay Usage(or use your own FCM credentials and Push Relay server instance)

 ### Which data Push Relay server have access?